RuanCosta-Jitterbit/webappsnap/README.md

 ## Usage

-To snap all dashboards in the default [pmmdemo](https://pmmdemo.percona.com/) instance:
+To snap all dashboards in the default [PMM2 demo instance](https://pmmdemo.percona.com/) instance:

 ```
 ./run.sh